 Scrum is a training method for useless time estimates.
 It actively destroys your ability to manage your project.

 Don’t get me wrong, I’m not against Agile; The spirit of Agile, some of the methods and ceremonies of Scrum have value.
 But Scrum as a system is actively harmful, especially in high variance situations where the work is far from the nice log-normal distribution.
 If you optimize for an arbitrary metric, you will get arbitrary results.
 In ops/SRE and pure research many people have intuitive sense that Scrum and traditional project management are wrong, although they can’t quite articulate why.
 The reasons become very clear when we consider what happens to sum based project management methods if the task distribution becomes heavy tailed.
 A task that is one week late is likely to take at least one more week - is a common thumb rule in such domains; This is called a “Power law” and can be modeled by the famous Pareto distribution.
-The thing about the Pareto distribution is that its mean does not converge!
+The thing about the Pareto distribution is that its mean does not converge1!
 In other words, using sum based planning methods with such distributions is equivalent to managing by rolling dice.
 A little worse actually, as dice are a cheap method of generating random numbers where as time estimates are intrusive and sometimes expensive.
 This isn’t a problem unique to Scrum, nor does it originate from it.
-The problem is the assumption of determinism and accuracy which is the prevaling “machine age” mindset.
+The problem is the assumption of determinism and accuracy which is the prevailing “machine age” mindset.
 Pretty much all of the common project management tools have the same issue - have a look at a Gantt chart, it has no probability intervals or error ranges.
 They are all worse than useless.
 It shouldn’t be a surprise that despite people being bad at estimating large tasks naive estimates are reliably more accurate than project management tools.

 Recognizing the probabilistic nature of the world is key.
-Probability isn’t a tool for making predictions, it is a tool for quantifiying uncertainty.
+Probability isn’t a tool for making predictions, it is a tool for quantifying uncertainty.
 Instead of managing resources (which are usually highly certain) we should be managing uncertainty, with probabilistic methods appropriate for the task.
-With this mindset, the first thing to do is understand the business context and the distributions involed: are you in a low or high variation domain?
+With this mindset, the first thing to do is understand the business context and the distributions involved: are you in a low or high variation domain?
 Industrial methods which aim to improve throughput and efficiency all assume low variance, sometimes actively force low variance by getting rid of outliers; this isn’t necessarily possible in your business context.
 Industrial methods are good when used in context, but horrible when used in high variability and unpredictable domains.
 For those we have other methods, which emphasize low latency and rapid adaptation.
 Instead of Scrum, you could try:

 - Monte-Carlo simulations based on time estimates